haoranShu/15618fp/README.md

 > (WikiPedia) A quadtree is a tree data structure in which each internal node has exactly four children.

 We use each QuadTree node to represent a rectangle on the region we are going to render.
 Each node of the QuadTree would correspond to a subset of the whole dataset and a node stops splitting when the number of data points within that node is less than a pre-selected threshold or a pre-defined maximum depth of QuadTree is reached.
+QuadTree is widely used for its **search** operation that outputs the points of a dataset that are within a rectangle in O(logN) time.

 > Illustration of QuadTree

-This
+Using a QuadTree enables a finer control over the interactions between pixels and data points.
+Now we do not have to iterate through the whole dataset to gather the accumulated density at a pixel.
+Instead, we can traverse the QuadTree and consider points in a given small vicinity of the pixel.

+##### Main Operations
+1. buildQuadTree
+2. overlaps
+3. traverse

+##### Implementation

+##### Parallelism

 #### Heatmap

+##### Main operations

+##### Implementation

+##### Parallelism
+reduction (sum & max)

 #### Colorscheme

+##### Parallelism
+writeToImage

-####
+#### Performance Breakdown